-This vital piece of information will also help you save time and money while looking for the perfect panel size.
+This vital information will also help you save time and money for the perfect panel size.

 Peak sun hours

-Peak sun hours are the daily hours where the intensity of the sun is highest.
+Peak sun hours are the daily hours when the sun’s intensity is highest.
 This intensity has to be 1000 watts per square meter or more in a peak hour.
 So, as the day reaches noon, the intensity increases, and so does your panel’s absorption.

-The intensity will decrease by dusk, so getting your batteries and the solar system charged earlier is better.
+The intensity will decrease by dusk, so charging your batteries and solar system earlier is better.
 Thus, to make things simpler while understanding a solar panel’s size, getting a better idea about the peak solar hours in your area is paramount.